szogyenyid/szogyenyid.github.io/_posts/2021-07-11-R-XGBoost-Diabetes.md

 ![plot of chunk unnamed-chunk-11](/assets/Rfig/unnamed-chunk-11-1.svg)

 The most important factor in the determination of someone having diabetes is polyuria.
-Not surprising that polydipsia is high too (because of the strong correlation betwen the two), as if someone consumes a lot of water, they will have a lot of urine.
+Not surprising that polydipsia is high too (because of the strong correlation between the two), as if someone consumes a lot of water, they will have a lot of urine.
 The second more important factors are gender and age.
 Alopecia should be considered as an important factor, and everything in the "Cluster 1" (marked with red) is close to irrelevant.